-The following field trips will be led by retired Science Teacher, biologist and naturalist, Jim Critchley, B.E.S, B.Ed, M.Ed.
+This outdoor experience will be led by retired Science Teacher, biologist and naturalist, Jim Critchley B.E.S, B.Ed, M.Ed.
 Jim is an experienced field researcher and Educator.
-He has an undergraduate degree in Environmental studies and worked as a research technologist on an Atlantic Salmon spawning river for the Woods Hole Oceanographic institute.
+He holds an undergraduate degree in Environmental studies and has worked as a research technologist on an Atlantic Salmon spawning river for the Woods Hole Oceanographic institute.